jbbarth/redmine_sudo/README.md

 ## Compatibility

-This plugin should work with any 1.x and 2.x version.
+This plugin only works with Redmine > 2.1.0.
 If you have any issue, don't forget to mention the Redmine version you're using.

 ## Installation